 At first Kraftwerk played eight consecutive shows in April, 2012 in New York.
 All of the albums were presented from 1974 (Autobahn) to 2003 (Tour de France Soundtracks).
 One full album was performed live every night (previously lots of songs were never heard in live shows...), accompanied with 3D screening.

-Later, in 2013 / 2014, there were more concert series in Düsseldorf, London, Tokyo, Sydney, Los Angeles, Wien, Paris, Amsterdam, Copenhagen, Oslo, Bilbao, Antwerpen, Torino.
+Later, from 2013 to 2017, there were more concert series in Düsseldorf, London, Tokyo, Sydney, Los Angeles, Wien, Paris, Amsterdam, Copenhagen, Oslo, Bilbao, Antwerpen, Torino.

 See also the question 'When will Kraftwerk next go on tour?'.